GrafSoul/porty-nextjs-graphql/README.md

-# porty-nextjs-graphql
+# Porty App - (NextJS, Apollo, GraphQL)

-Porty App - (NextJS, Apollo, GraphQL).
-An example of an online store made using modern JavaScript
+An example of an online store made using modern JavaScript.